jwagz117/LING50.06/README.md

 bash getPlots.sh
 ````

 If you are running Python 2.x, lines 22 and 24 of `getPlots.sh` will have to be modified.
-Instead of `python3`, simply write `python.`
+Instead of `python3`, simply write `python`.